pilipalaio/rezbuild/README.md

 ### RezBuilder()

 `RezBuilder` is the root builder, any other builder is inherited from it.
-RezBuilder load the environment variables, makesure the workspace, install the package and execute the custom build method.
+RezBuilder load the environment variables, make sure the workspace, install the package and execute the custom build method.

 ### RezBuilder.build_path

-Build path.
+str: Build path.
 The rez default directory.

 ### RezBuilder.install_path

-Install path.
+str: Install path.
 Default is ~/packages.

 ### RezBuilder.source_path

-The source path.
+str: The source path.

 ### RezBuilder.workspace

-Workspace.
+str: Workspace.
 All the files and folders will be copied to the installation path.

 ### RezBuilder.name

-Package name.
+str: Package name.

 ### RezBuilder.version

-Build version.
+str: Build version.

 ### RezBuilder.variant_index

-Variant index.
+str: Variant index.

 ### RezBuilder.build(**kwargs) -> None